Over 13,000 health & wellbeing services in NZ – find expert help now.

 Kylie Russell Dietitian

-09 630 1838 Auckland
+09 630 1838 Auckland Region

-About Kylie Russell Dietitian
+about Kylie Russell Dietitian

 Kylie is a New Zealand Registered Dietitian (NZRD) prescriber with over 15 years experience in both public & private practice across Auckland.
 Her scope of practice is endorsed with prescribing rights, so she can prescribe and authorise subsidised dispensing of vitamins, minerals and related products (e.g. pancreatic enzymes) in addition to the Special Foods listed in the PHARMAC Schedule.